 Vita Sand is the same as calci sand but fortified with vitamins and beta-carotene.
 Both calci sand and vita sand are extra fine to minimise the risk of impaction.
 Both products are advertised as non dusty although many reviews report that dust is an issue as is the sand staining the skin of their bearded dragons.

-Vita sand therefore carries all the same warnings and issues as Calcisand and is best avoided for Bearded Dragons, despite the fact that the packaging shows a Bearded Dragon prominently on the front!
+Vita sand therefore carries all the same warnings and issues as Calcisand and should also be avoided for Bearded Dragons, despite the fact that the packaging shows a Bearded Dragon prominently on the front!

 Wood chips / Sani chips